Skip to content

 L only 85.1% 70.9 62.0 75.9 69.6

-S+M+L (full) 64.3% 73.1 65.3 76.4 71.6
+S+M+L (Full) 64.3% 73.1 65.3 76.4 71.6

-Efficiency Metric Dataset Baseline FluxMem Improvement
+Metric Dataset Baseline FluxMem Gain

 Latency (ms) OVO-Bench 2701 812 ↓69.9%

-Peak GPU Memory (GB) OVO-Bench 35.8 23.5 ↓34.5%
+Peak Memory (GB) OVO-Bench 35.8 23.5 ↓34.5%

 Latency (ms) MLVU 3614 2014 ↓44.3%